Beaver Scouts are the youngest section of the Scouting family.

 Beaver Scouts are usually aged between six and eight years old, though they can be as young as five and three quarters.

 Earlier entry is at the Beaver Scout Leader’s discretion (for example, to allow someone a little bit younger to join at the same time as their friends).
+To join your nearest group please contact us.

 A group of Beaver Scouts is called a Colony, and each Colony can be split up into smaller groups called Lodges.